DigitalPainting/DigitalPainting/README.md

 Any features that are dependent on assets that are not free of cost must be optional and must degrade gracefully in this scene when only the assets and packages listed below are included.
 See the plugin mechanism for guidance on how to include features that depend on paid assets.

-### Required Assets and Packages for Development Work (all zero cost)

-Download and import the following assets:

-  * Unity Environment Standard Assets (Assets -> Import Package -> Environment)
-    * You only need the `Environment` and `Effects/LightFlares`
-    * You'll need to regenerate the SpeedTree assets (click the error then click `Apply & Generate Materials` in the inspector)
-  * ProBuilder Package (install using Package Manager)
-  * TextMesh Pro  (install using Package Manager)

 ### Credits